 However, you must select the right person with appropriate technical expertise to make the assessment.
 This is necessary because automated testing solutions detect only about 30% of the WCAG issues.

-Look for a 3rd party like ADA Site Compliance, the#1 place for ADA website compliance offering a combination of automatic and human testing for your complete web accessibility audit.
+ADA Site Compliance is the#1 place for ADA website compliance offering a combination of automatic and human testing for your complete web accessibility audit.

 Have a question?